guilgautier/DPPy/docs/exotic_dpps/index.rst

 .. _Limitting_descent_process:

-Limmiting Descent process for virtual permutations
+Limiting Descent process for virtual permutations
 ==================================================

-For non uniform permutations the descent process is not necessarely determinantal but in the particular case of virtual permutations with law stable under conjugation of the symmetric group the limitting descent process is a mixture of determinantal point processes.
+For non uniform permutations the descent process is not necessarily determinantal but in the particular case of virtual permutations with law stable under conjugation of the symmetric group the limiting descent process is a mixture of determinantal point processes.

 .. plot:: plots/ex_plot_virt_descent_process.py